FreshRSS/FreshRSS/docs/en/admins/06_LinuxInstall.md

 sudo chmod -R g+r .
 ```

-We'll also need to allow the data folder to be written to, like so:
+We will also need to allow the data folder to be written to, like so:

 ```sh
 chmod -R g+w ./data/